Teen Programs

 Volunteer

-Students age 13 and older commit to weekly two or three hour shifts.
-Teens work directly with patrons and staff by shelving, organizing, assisting with duties at the circulation desk, and working on special projects.
+Teens volunteers age 13 and older commit to weekly two or three hour shifts.
+Students work directly with patrons and staff by shelving, organizing, assisting with duties at the circulation desk, and working on special projects.
 Volunteers should have a mature attitude and be responsible, dependable, and able to work independently.
 The volunteer program offers students a fun way to complete community service hours and the opportunity to be awarded a scholarship their senior year.
 If you have any questions, please visit the library or contact Teen Volunteer Coordinator Michelle Woicyk at [email protected] or (512) 263-2885.

 There are 3 volunteer sessions each year.